dhis2/notes/decisions/2021/01/14-frontend-initiatives.md

       Two things we want to look into is a) we want to be able to enable continuous delivery. b) We want to have the authentication with the backend in place.

     - Extra topic
-      Discussion: Hendrik and Austin will connect with Ulaf regarding the data quality app.
+      Discussion: Hendrik and Austin will connect with Olav regarding the data quality app.

 * Updates from active working groups